Bloodyly/I2c-Tools-Armv7/README.md

-# i2cread ARMv7 tool
+# i2cread ARMv7 (multi-bus)
-Minimal tool to read I2C registers statically built for ARMv7.
+Reads a register from a given I2C bus and device address.